EmeryCSI/CSI-244S24_IA2_First-Web-Server/README.md

 ### Complete the following:

+1. Clone the repository via either the terminal or GitHub Desktop.
+2. Navigate to the repository folder in the terminal.
+3. Make sure that you are in the correct folder.
+If you are not then your changes will not be tracked by git
-1. Create a new node project with npm
+4. Create a new node project in the repository folder.
+     ```bash
+     npm init -y
+     ```
-2. Install Express via NPM
+5. Install Express via NPM
+     ```bash
+     npm install express
+     ```
-3. All of the modules and html you created in for Guided Actuvity 2 can be re-used here.
+7. All of the modules and html you created in for Guided Activity 2 can be re-used here.
-4. Modify the server.js so that is uses express instead of HTTP.
+8. Modify the server.js so that is uses express instead of HTTP.
+9. Test the new application to ensure that it is working.

 ### Testing Your Server